We’re far from reaching diversity, equity and inclusion 😦

 The 2020 Global Gender Gap report by the World Economic Forum shows that at the current rate of progress, Europe won’t reach gender parity for 50 years, and it will take 100-150 years in North America.

-And this is despite the business case for equity and the well documented benefits of diversity (some on my curation on combating bias here and here; and BCG Business Imperative for diversity showing that diversity increases innovation by expanding the range of a company’s ideas and options, leading to better financial performance; and it also buids resilience.
+This lack of progress happens despite the business case for equity and the well documented benefits of diversity (some on my curation on combating bias here and here; and BCG Business Imperative for diversity showing that diversity increases innovation by expanding the range of a company’s ideas and options, leading to better financial performance; and it also buids resilience.
 As a conclusion, increase diversity and win the race for talent).
 Women Are the X-Factor in New Ways of Working: to win, organizations will need two fundamental sets of skills: digital skills (engineers, experience designers, data scientists) and human-centered skills in areas such as communication, collaboration, inspiration, emotional intelligence, creativity, and imagination.
 Empathy, creativity, and judgment are paramount for solving complex problems and can not be automated.
 That is why leaders in today’s agile organizations don’t simply issue orders based on their own experience or expertise (#servantleadership).
-This is consistent with LinkedIn 2020 report citing the highest priority skills as: Leadership & management 57%, Creative problem solving & design thinking 42%, Communication 40% while lowest priority skills Mobile computing development, Engineering & coding and Cloud computing were under 9%.
-Indeed “While the shelf life of technical skills is relatively short, soft skills are always necessary, regardless of an employee’s functional role or how the technology landscape evolves”.
 The HBR study conducted in 2012 and 2019 showed that women in leadership positions scored higher than male counterparts in most leadership skills, including inspiring and motivating others, building relationships, and collaboration and teamwork.

 My small contribution to changing the ratio: #IamRemarkable, the Google initiative empowering women and underrepresented groups to challenge the social perception around self-promotion.
 When I attended the #IamRemarkable workshop as a participant at Google DevFest19, I was impressed by the simplicity yet effectiveness of the programme.
 I decided to register for the train-the-trainer and it wasn’t until May 2020 that APAC friendly slots became available.
 Of course, Covid moved the training online, which made it more inclusive actually and it was a well spent Labour Day.